Ashok-0003/repo-3/Overview/DevOps/APIM-Deployment-Steps.md

-5. After this add the api related entry in CI pipeline like below:
+5. After this add the api related entry in CI pipeline(link provided in step 6) like below:

 ```